NewAmazingPVP/ProxyPlayerNotify/README.md

 # In short: Join and leave notifications are sent based on transitions to and from these servers to manage network-wide notifications effectively.
 LimboServers:
   - "limbo-afk"

+# Disabled Players
+# Specify the players (lowercase) that should not send any notification messages.
+# They will also will not recieve join_private_message.
+# It is not recommended to use this feature and instead use permissions for each group/player
+DisabledPlayers:
+  - "player1"
+  - "player2"
 ```

 ### Contributing